Preventive Care Services

 - Preventive care guidelines developed by the Health Resources and Services Administration and the American Academy of Pediatrics

-- Effective August 1, 2012: expanded list of women’s preventive services, including well-woman visits, support for breastfeeding equipment, contraception and domestic violence screening (certain group health plan sponsors may be exempt from covering contraceptive services, see below)
+- Women’s preventive services, including well-woman visits, support for breastfeeding equipment, contraception and domestic violence screening (certain group health plan sponsors may be exempt from covering contraceptive services, see below)

 If you are a Cigna customer and have questions about Preventive Services covered under your plan, please check your plan coverage on myCigna.com or call the customer service number on the back of your ID card.